 www.krollontrack.com*

-Currently, the average salary for a computer forensic examiner is $74,000** in the state of California.
+Currently, the average salary for a California computer forensics examiner is $74,000**.
 According to the U.S. Department of Labor, the mean salary for 2006 in California was $44,180*.
 These numbers are within the national findings when comparing the average income in computer forensics with the average state income.

-While $66k** is the average annual earnings for a computer forensic examiner across the state of California, there are incomes across the state that exceeds the average significantly.
+While $66k** is the average annual earnings for a California computer forensics examiner across the state, there are incomes across the state that exceeds the average significantly.
 Computer forensic professionals in San Francisco, CA, are making upwards of $79k** annually.
 While it is entirely possible this huge fluctuation could be in part due to the extremely high cost of living in the city of San Francisco; however, computer forensic examiners typically make more in the metropolitan areas across the country.

 The rest of the major cities across the state of California fall right in line with the average pay for computer forensics.
 Currently, a computer forensic examiner is making $72,000** in Los Angeles, CA, while in Sacramento, CA, they’re making an average of $70,000**.